-A PCIe riser card is a combination of a socket to plug your GPU into, a small PCB that plugs in to the motherboard's PCIe slot and a short cable to connect the two.
-Typically, it's a USB3 cable, although it has nothing to do with USB itself, it is just conveniently high-quality and can carry PCIe data at the required speeds.
+The most commonly used amongst the mining community is the PCIe 1x to 16x riser, comprising a PCB with PCIe 16x socket for a GPU to connect to, a smaller PCB with PCIe 1x connector that plugs into a PCIe slot on a motherboard and a short cable to connect the two.
+Typically, this is a USB3 cable.
+This has nothing to do with the USB protocol, it is just a conveniently high-quality cable able to transport PCIe data at the required speeds.

-What that USB cable doesn't do is pass the (up to) 75W of 12V power usually supplied to your GPU by the motherboard.
-This has to come from the existing PSU directly into the PCB you've connected your GPU to.
+What that USB cable doesn't do is pass the (up to) 75W of power supplied directly via the PCIe slot on the motherboard.
+Instead, this power is provided externally to the PCIe 16x socket on the riser.

 These PCIe risers come in a few flavours.
-Mine come with a standard PCIe 6-pin power connector on the riser itself plus a SATA power to 6-pin adaptor.
-The other common version I've seen has a SATA power connector built in to the riser.
+Some provide a standard PCIe 6-pin power connector on the riser itself.
+The other version I've seen has a SATA power connector built in to the riser.
+Most will come provided with some type of adapter to allow power to be supplied via 4-pin Molex or SATA.

 You'll likely be leaving your mining rig running unattended, 24/7 for days, possibly weeks at a time.
 The risk of something overheating a little bit too much for a little bit too long is vastly increased.